 Officially-Licensed Nintendo Switch Micro SD Cards

-These 64GB, 128GB and 256GB officially licensed Nintendo Switch micro SD cards from SanDisk might not give you the most bang for your buck, but they sure do look pretty!
+These 64GB, 128GB, 256GB and 512GB officially licensed Nintendo Switch micro SD cards from SanDisk might not give you the most bang for your buck, but they sure do look pretty!
 Availability is patchy, though, so unless you can't live without that lovely yellow 256GB card, you'd be better off looking elsewhere.

 Nintendo Switch Micro SD Cards FAQ